tderwedu/42cursus/04_Netwhat/NetworkModels.md

 ### `Data Link`
 Responsible of delivering traffic on a single network segment, LAN or subnet.
 If Ethernet protocol is used:
-1. If the 2 hosts are in the same subnet then delivery is achieved using MAC. addresses.
+1. If the 2 hosts are in the same subnet then delivery is achieved using MAC addresses.
-2. If the 2 hosts are in different subnets routers are needed and the destination (dst) MAC. is the router.
-The router looks at the dst IP and set the MAC. address accordingly.
-The source (src) MAC. address becomes the one of the routers.
+2. If the 2 hosts are in different subnets routers are needed and the destination (dst) MAC is the router's one.
+The router looks at the dst IP and set the MAC address accordingly.
+The source (src) MAC address becomes the one of the routers.
 ### `Physical`
 Encodes data into physical signals.